Case study of a large, established, private organization.

 If we don't have many titles here, you can request items for free to be delivered from other libraries in the UW System.
 Watch the following video to learn more:

 Finally, if you search Whitewater and the UW System and find no good titles, also search Worldcat (below).
 This searches 70K+ library catalogs at once.
-Most items there can be requested via Interlibrary Loan, for free!
+Most items there can be requested via Interlibrary loan, for free!

 It can also be searched using Enhanced Interface Searching.